dvdhsu/rpn/readme.md

 - #### Why use \`reduce'?
   - As a lover of Haskell, folding from the left seems like the best way to reduce a list of values to a single one.
 Arguably, to a Ruby beginner / colleagues, this isn't the clearest code.
 Alternatively, I could have written it iteratively, whilst declaring a stack variable beforehand.
 That's shown below.
-  - Since my recruiter told me to come up wih a "novel" solution, using a \`reduce' seemed like a reasonable idea.
+  - Since my recruiter told me to come up with a "novel" solution, using a \`reduce' seemed like a reasonable idea.
   - If I were pushing to production, it's quite likely I'd use the iterative version instead (since most developers would be more familiar with it.)
   - (Bonus: it shows off my knowledge of Ruby and of functional programming.)